guardian/nest/README.md

 ## Usage

-At the moment, only one deployment type is supported: `ec2-service`.
+At the moment, only one deployment type is supported: `alb-ec2-service`.
 This is a simple recipe to deploy instances to an ASG.
+Out of the box it provides:

+- a public load balancer, pointing to instances living in an autoscaling group
+- [ssm](https://github.com/guardian/ssm-scala) compatibility (via the tunnel
+  approach)
+- logging (Cloudwatch Logs)
+- secrets/config (via Parameter Store)

+See the specific sections below for details about these.

-Make sure you have a `Dockerfile` in the root of your repository, which builds your app.
-It should respect a PORT environment variable and listen on that.
+To use this recipe, simply make sure you have a `Dockerfile` in the root of your repository, which builds your app.
+It should start up your service on the port of the `PORT` environment variable (which Nest will specify).

-Then, grab a release of Nest suitable for your platform ('darwin' if Mac) and
+Then, grab the latest release of Nest suitable for your platform ('darwin' if Mac) and run:
-run:

     $ nest init
     $ nest build